The estate may not have to pay Inheritance Tax on assets the deceased gave away as gifts while they were alive.

 If you received a gift from someone who died, you may have to pay Inheritance Tax on it.
 This could happen if both of the following are true:

 - they gave you the gift less than 7 years before they died

 - they gave £325,000 or more in gifts in the last 7 years of their life

-HM Revenue and Customs (HMRC) will tell the person that received the gift if they have to pay Inheritance Tax.
+HM Revenue and Customs (HMRC) will tell you if you have to pay Inheritance Tax.

 Gifts you don’t pay Inheritance Tax on

 The estate doesn’t pay Inheritance Tax on up to £3,000 worth of gifts given away by the deceased in each tax year (6 April to 5 April).
 This is called the ‘annual exemption’.

-Leftover annual exemption can be carried over from each tax year to the next, but the maximum exemption is £6,000.
+Leftover annual exemption can be carried over from one tax year to the next, but the maximum exemption is £6,000.

 Certain gifts don’t count towards the annual exemption and no Inheritance Tax is due on them, eg wedding gifts and individual gifts worth up to £250.

-There’s no Inheritance Tax on a gift that was a wedding or civil partnership gift worth up to:
+There’s no Inheritance Tax on a wedding or civil partnership gift worth up to: